Welcome

 [group photo]

-Dr Sheila MacNeill and EDIN members at NCI, 20th May 2022
+Dr Sheila MacNeill with EDIN members at a workshop in 2022

-EDIN runs development events and seminars during the academic year around Ireland, and produce a regular email newsletter for members.
-Please check this website for news and events, or follow us on Twitter @EDIN_Irl
+EDIN runs development events and seminars during the academic year around Ireland, as well as a shared email discussion list.
+Visit this website for news or follow our LinkedIn Group.